trisberg/springfun/README.md

 version 0.0.1

 Commands:
-  init         Initialize a function build        Build a function container run          Run a function container delete       Delete a function container
+  init         Initialize a function project add          Add a function to the project build        Build a function project container run          Run a function project container delete       Delete a function project container
 ```

 ## Installation